ibrahim-alhamshari/reading-notes/301/Reading06.md

 - ## pair programming

 ## What are the 6 reasons for pair programming?
-* great efficncy, engage collaboration ,lerning from students, social skills,job interview readiness , work redaniss.
+*Greater efficiency , Engaged collaboration, Learning from fellow students, Social skills, Job interview readiness, Work environment readiness.*

 ## In your experience, which of these reasons have you found most beneficial?
-- great efficncy, engage collaboration ,lerning from students.
+- Greater efficiency , Engaged collaboration, Learning from fellow students.

 ## How does pair programming work?
 - some one is the navigaror which gives the commands to the driver that writes the code in his computer .